 What causes heart disease?

-The heart is a muscle that requires a steady supply of oxygen in order to pump blood effectively through the body.
+The heart is a large, specialized muscle that requires a steady supply of oxygen to pump blood effectively through the body.
 Oxygen is supplied to the heart by blood that flows through the coronary arteries.
 Some types of heart disease damage or block the coronary arteries and the flow of oxygen to the heart.
 Other forms of heart disease damage or impair the functioning of the heart and blood vessels.
-These disorders include:

 Abnormal electrical conduction in the heart causing cardiac arrhythmias or abnormal heart rhythms.
 These include ventricular tachycardia, heart blocks, ventricular fibrillation, asystole, supraventricular tachycardia, and bradycardia.

 Atherosclerosis, a buildup of plaque on the walls of the coronary arteries.
 Atherosclerosis narrows the coronary arteries and results in angina.
 It can also lead to the formation of a blood clot that blocks blood flow to the heart (heart attack).
 High blood pressure, high cholesterol, obesity, and diabetes can lead to atherosclerosis.